glaciyan/gscale/README.md

 ## Contribute new characters

-**Please note that unreleased characters are consired leaks and will not be accepted**
+**Please note that unreleased characters are considered leaks and will not be accepted**

 ### Add new materials (if required)